 Learn more about visiting this cool national park in my Best Guide to Cuyahoga Valley National Park.

 Location – Florida Everglades, Between Miami and Naples Florida

-If you’re headed down to Florida, the Everglades National Park is a must see.
+If you’re headed down to Florida, the Everglades National Park is a must-see.
 It is an interesting national park created to protect the unique ecosystem of the wetlands.
-Besides preserving the landscape, the park also protects the american crocodiles, alligators, manatees, birds, and panthers.
+Besides preserving the landscape, the park also protects the American crocodiles, alligators, manatees, birds, and panthers.
 This is the only place in the world that alligators and crocodiles coexist.
 If your family wants to see crocodiles or alligators, this is the place to visit

 In the park, you will find many boardwalk hikes to keep you out of the wetlands water areas.
 Find great boardwalks to walk at Anhinga Trail and Mahogany Hammock Trail.
 The most popular site to see is Shark Valley.
 It’s a longer drive to get to but a great spot to see wildlife.
 Once you arrive at the visitor center, you ride a shuttle or bike to a huge observation tower overlooking the everglades.

 Want an adventure while you’re there?
 Take a ride on Florida’s popular airboat rides through the everglades.
 Zoom through the Everglades and glide over grasses while looking for local wildlife.
-This was our families favorite part and I detail all about it in Best Airboat Rides What to See & DO.
+This was our family’s favorite part and I detail all about it in Best Airboat Rides What to See & DO.

 Everglades National Park is located in between Miami, Naples, and Marco Island.
 All are great places to stay while visiting the National Park.
 If you want to expand your trip, visit Big Cypress National Preserve located just north of the park and Everglade City.
 Once you’re done with your long day of exploring make sure to visit the beautiful beaches in Naples and Marco Island, too!